 ✓ View your history of signal readings

-✓ Test upload, download and latency
+✓ Test upload, download and latency (internet speed)

 ✓ Save your data to SD card